Vismay-dev/kv-store-raft/README.md

 - High performance is achieved via sharding and replica groups. (🚧)
 - AWS EC2 hosting & S3 storage for enterprise-grade durability and scalability. (🚧)

+#### Potential Improvement:

+- Snapshotting / log-structured merge trees for Raft log compaction.

+Note: I will not be including snapshotting/log compaction in this implementation.
+Feel free to make a PR and contribute! (ref: [Raft Paper: Section 7 & 8](https://raft.github.io/raft.pdf))

 ### Integration Flow (Single Replica Group)

 ```mermaid